melonproject-archive/documentation/chapters/fund/accounting.md

 `function addAssetToOwnedAssets(address _asset) public auth`

-This function maintains the `ownedAssets` array and the `isInOwedAssets` mapping by adding asset addresses as the fund holdings composition changes.
+This function requires that the caller is the `owner` or the current contract.
+The function maintains the `ownedAssets` array and the `isInOwedAssets` mapping by adding asset addresses as the fund holdings composition changes.

 `function removeFromOwnedAssets(address _asset) public auth`

-This function maintains the `ownedAssets` array and the `isInOwedAssets` mapping by removing asset addresses as the fund holdings composition changes.
+This function requires that the caller is the `owner` or the current contract.
+The function maintains the `ownedAssets` array and the `isInOwedAssets` mapping by removing asset addresses as the fund holdings composition changes.

-Document what auth is...